Jump to

 The approach is to start from scratch, to use simple concepts

-For example, a simple universe might be one where space is three dimensional with absolute values for position, direction and distance, and where distance is marked out by particles that move at a continuous constant speed against a static universal reference frame
+For example, a simple universe might be one where space is three dimensional, with absolute values for position, direction and distance, and where distance is marked out by particles that move continuously at a single constant speed, against a static universal reference frame

-Perhaps, there are no other particles in this simple universe, just the particles that move at a continuous constant speed
+Perhaps, there are no other particles in this simple universe, just the particles that move continuously at a single constant speed

 And if those particles were all to be the same as each other in shape, size, motion and behaviour, then they would be universal markers

-The particles in this example of a simple universe might have only one interaction
+The particles in this example of a simple universe could perhaps have only one interaction

 When they touch, they might tend to stick to each other, and while in contact, they might influence each other's direction of travel